 View some of Magnolia Health's benefits below.
 You can also view more information in our Member Handbook.

 Magnolia will cover your inpatient and outpatient behavioral health needs including substance abuse disorder (SUD) treatment.
 A PCP referral is not needed for outpatient behavioral health care.
 You may go to any behavioral health provider in Magnolia’s network of providers.
-You may get five visits in a year without our okay.
 Be sure to go to a behavioral health provider in our network.
 Call 866-912-6285 (Relay 711) to get help with outpatient behavioral health services.

 This is how we can help: